corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/angel-service.md

 The network parameters are the set of values that every node participating in the network needs to agree on to interoperate with each other.
 See [Network Parameters Configuration Parameters]({{< relref "../../../../../en/platform/corda/1.6/cenm/config-network-map-parameters.md" >}}) for a detailed explanation.

-The file specified for this parameter needs to be the plain-text version of the network parameters also used when setting the initial network parameters, this is not the binary `network-parameters` file that Corda nodes use.
+The file specified for this parameter needs to be the plain-text version of the network parameters used when setting the initial network parameters.
+This is not the binary `network-parameters` file that Corda nodes use.

 ##### networkRootTrustStore